Description and General Information

 SAEBRS data can be used to assess students’ general, social, academic, and emotional behaviors.
 Data can also be useful in program evaluation and in determining how students may be best supported at Tier 1.
 For instance, the data can be used to indicate whether a school should invest in the support of teacher classroom management practices, given the prevalence of social behavioral concerns, or in the instruction of academic enabling skills given the noted extent of academic behavioral difficulties.

 It is important to note that a student’s score on the SAEBRS and mySAEBRS should never be used as the sole determinant of overall risk or intervention services.
 Instead, these scores should be examined by a team consisting of the student’s teacher(s), counselor, psychologist, administrative leader, and others who know the student well.
-SAEBRS and mySAEBRS must be compared with other sources of information about the student’s behaviors in order to confirm the presence of risk and need for support.
+SAEBRS and mySAEBRS must be compared with other sources of information about the student’s behaviors in order to confirm the presence of risk and the need for support.

 SAEBRS can be used to identify students who are at risk for general, social, academic, and emotional behaviors at least three times a year.
-By evaluating in which of the three specific domains a student is at risk, educators may determine what type of supports are most appropriate and which problem behaviors should be prioritized through intervention.
+By evaluating in which of the three specific domains a student is at risk, educators may determine what type of support is most appropriate and which problem behaviors should be prioritized through intervention.
 For instance, if a student is only at risk for emotional problems, then a school may decide to target emotional behaviors via the application of social-emotional learning (SEL) programs.

 The SAEBRS is designed for universal screening of student risk for social-emotional and behavior problems for students in kindergarten through twelfth grade.